-As ALPA’s newest pilot group, Frontier pilots are banking on combining the Association’s resources with their collective solidarity to successfully replace their bankruptcy contract with a new, industry-competitive agreement.
+As one of ALPA’s newest pilot groups, Frontier pilots are banking on combining the Association’s resources with their collective solidarity to successfully replace their bankruptcy contract with a new, industry-competitive agreement.
 The carrier’s outstanding profit margins and planned fleet growth point to a bright future—but only if the company can foster a more constructive relationship with its employees.

 Although Frontier’s profits rank near the top of the airline industry, those numbers stand in stark contrast to its operating performance, which is at or near the bottom of the industry.

 “As the lowest-paid A320 pilots in the country, our top priority is getting a new contract that is competitive and comparable to that of our peers,” said Capt.
 Brian Ketchum, the Frontier Master Executive Council's (MEC) former chairman.
 “Our new hires are paid less than many first officers at fee-for-departure carriers, and our average compensation is half of what a comparable pilot receives at Delta, United, or Southwest.”

 Receiving the compensation and quality of life that they deserve was a driving force that led the pilots to approve a merger between the Frontier Airlines Pilots Association (FAPA) and ALPA in June 2016.
 The merger passed by an overwhelming 93 percent margin.
 Less than one year before, FAPA signed a service agreement with ALPA to provide expert assistance for the group’s upcoming contract negotiations.

 “It was immediately clear that we had made the right decision to retain ALPA once we saw the enormous resources the union brought to bear in support of our negotiators,” said Ketchum.
 “It was a short step from signing the service agreement to recognizing that we wanted to be full members of the union.”